pg-support/supt-km/docs/2. Troubleshooting/General/Principles for Troubleshooting.md

 ### Narrow it down

--   To narrow down an issue, is to identify precisely when/where/how the issue happens, and when/where/how it does not.
+To narrow down an issue, is to identify precisely when/where/how the issue happens, and when/where/how it does not.

--   As long as there’s more than one possible way to interpret the user’s question/scenario, ask the user to clarify or ask probing questions to further clarify the situation.
+As long as there’s more than one possible way to interpret the user’s question/scenario, ask the user to clarify or ask probing questions to further clarify the situation.

--   If there’s a series of factors that might lead to the problem, identify where the issue lies by swapping out each factor one at a time.

-Some examples to showcase the thinking process:
+-   **Break It Down:**

+  Analyze the system as a whole, then separate it into its individual components or processes.
+This will allow you to isolate different parts of the system and better understand where the issue may be originating.

+-   **Use a Process of Elimination:**

+  Start by listing all possible reasons for the issue, then gradually exclude each potential cause by testing or evaluating each scenario.
+This helps in narrowing down to the actual problem.

+-   **Swap Components:**

+  Next, try swapping out individual components or processes.
+For example, if you're troubleshooting a device with various parts, swap parts around to see if the problem persists.
+This could help determine whether a specific component is causing the issue.

+-   **Test Independently:**

+  Alternatively, test components separately from the system.
+By examining each part individually, you can more accurately determine whether it is functioning as expected or if it is the source of the problem.Break It Down: Start by deconstructing the problem.
+Analyze the system as a whole, then separate it into its individual components or processes.
+This will allow you to isolate different parts of the system and better understand where the issue may be originating.

+-   **Verify what changed:**

+ Ask the user to assess the environment for recent changes.
+This could speed up the process for identifying the root cause to the problem.

+#### Case Studies:

-#### “My Spark amp has no sound”
+**“My Spark amp has no sound”**

 -   Spark has multiple outputs, i.e. speakers and headphones.